Derawan Islands: (7 nights) View Dive Map

 Sample Seven Itinerary (22 Dives)

-• Day 1: On the charter start date, guests will be picked up at the Tarakan International Airport and transfered to the Raja Ampat Aggressor or their local partner lounge until boarding.
+• Day 1: On the charter start date, guests will be picked up at the Tarakan International Airport and transferred to the Raja Ampat Aggressor or their local partner lounge until boarding.
 Once all guests are onboard, the adventure begins to the Derawan Islands (approximately 10 hours).
 No diving this day.

 • Day 3: 4 dives in Kakaban Island